 - Best for testing other tick-borne illnesses: IGeneX

 If you live near a highly wooded area lush with plants, you’ve likely heard of Lyme disease.
-It’s an infectious disease caused by the bacteria Borrelia burgdorferi, which is transmitted to humans by the bite of an infected black-legged or deer tick.

 Keep reading to learn more about Lyme disease, plus how to get tested at home.